Access to water and sanitation create time and opportunity

 In order to collect enough water for the daily needs of her family, Padma would wake up at 5 a.m. and make 5 trips to the local water tap.
 She then walked about a mile from home to use the restroom.
 For these reasons, she could not open her shop until 11 a.m., even though the best business hours for her shop were the early morning ones when devotees passed by on their way to the temple.

 Through one of Water.org’s partner financial institutions, Padma took a loan for INR10,000 (~USD167) to install a household water connection and construct a toilet.
 With these new amenities, she opens her shop one hour earlier every day and earns an average additional INR500 (~USD8) per day, thus doubling her daily income.

 Padma uses her income to buy school supplies for her children and saves the remaining amount for the future purchase of a larger shop.
 Her husband’s income is used for buying groceries for the house and on savings for their children’s higher education.
 While Padma was only able to study through fifth grade, she takes comfort in knowing that her children will have more opportunities than were available to her.

 Within the communities we serve, women are the most affected by the water crisis, and women are finding value in financing a water connection or toilet.
-Swapping what felt like wasted time for income-generating hours, women are able to repay their loans and live productive lives.
-Their repayments create a healthy lending system that makes loans possible for more households.
+Water and toilets connected at home, women are able to do more than collect water like work or care for family.
+Their repaid loans create a healthy lending system that makes loans possible for more households.
 This means more families like Padma's can experience the time savings of access to safe water and sanitation at home.
 It’s a cycle that continues to reach more people, creating new opportunities for families around the world.

 Read Lomitu’s story to learn more about how women are shifting time spent on water collection to time earning a living.